Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 * In an earlier user story I had already started with setting up a script for docker so that our groups application would be entirely containerized.
 Seeing my background as a BIM student I had a lot to learn.
 So what I had done was convert the simple SQL docker script by indigo to our root folders `docker-compose` including the flask service.
 When everything ran at first I though I was done.
 Then I realized the database was not connecting, so I had to figure out what was going wrong and where.
 Since the entire script links to quite a few files in the repository this took some time to figure out.
 With some scripting help and explanation from `ChatGPT` and `Google Gemini`, I managed to even go the extra mile to remove the hardcoded database values from our python files.
 So now all of the database credentials and other variables are located in: `./src/back-end/database/.env`.
 Docker also reads from this env file to set everything up correctly.

+#252 As a student, I need to fix remaining issues for Docker to successfully launch the webapp, so that we can continue development.

 ## Journal

 ### 5/7/2025